-At the end of February, WebAIM published The WebAIM Million, an accessibility analysis of the homepages of the one million most visited websites.
+At the end of February 2020, WebAIM published the second edition of their annual WebAIM Million, an accessibility analysis of the homepages of the one million most visited websites.

 |Accessibility, Inputs & Vue||Vue.js Berlin||June 2019|

 |Don’t Worry, I’m From the Internet||Kitchen Stories Teach & Tell||April 2019|

 |How We Ditched iFrames and Learned to Love <video>||Upfront #86||March 2019|